forbiddenspiral/cs_vanilla-plus_mini_repack/README.md

 **Known Bugs or Issues:**

-- Known Bug: Occasionally, giving medkits to downed NPCs might not revive them.
-This primarily affects non-critical gameplay and shouldn't hinder progress.
-I'm working on a fix if a solution can be found.
+- Fixed Bug: In previous versions, giving medkits to downed NPCs occasionally failed to revive them.
+This issue primarily affected non-critical gameplay and has now been resolved.